Steamed Chinese spare ribs with fermented black beans is quick and easy to make and big on flavour – this no longer has to be a dim sum only dish!

 - Place the meat on a plate or shallow bowl and try to layer it into a single layer

-- Drizzle 1 tablespoon of oil on top and put it in the steamer when it is hot
+- Drizzle 1 tablespoon of oil on top of the meat evenly and put it in the steamer when it is hot

 - Once cooked, remove from steamer and add garnishes and serve hot with rice! 🙂